 Appendix D: Creating a Twitter Profile

 With its 140-character updates, Twitter is a great way to get timely information out to your audiences.
-More importantly, with 75 millions users, it’s an excellent way to engage with and hear from those with similar interests.
+More importantly, with over 220 millions users, it’s an excellent way to engage with and hear from those with similar interests.
 New to Twitter?
 Check out this Twitter Bootcamp.

 Before creating a Twitter account: